 The longer answer:

-• Build boards around the ideas you write about — not your publication name.
+- Build boards around the ideas you write about, and not your publication name.
 Think about what your ideal reader searches for.

-• Design for clarity, not aesthetics.
+- Design for clarity and search, and to some extent, aesthetics.
 Your title should be the hero of every pin.
 Screenshots from Substack are a quick, effective option.

-• Expect a slow start.
-Budget at least a month before any visible movement in your metrics.
+- Expect a slow start.
+Budget at least a month or two before any visible movement in your metrics.
 Pinterest rewards patience and rewards the writers who create content steadily.

 The Long Game

 Most of the platforms writers use to grow their audience are built around recency.
-The newest post wins.
-The most frequent poster wins.
+The newest post wins ot the most frequent poster wins.
 The algorithm decides who gets seen today, and tomorrow it resets.

 Pinterest for Substack doesn’t work like that.
 A pin you publish in March can bring in a subscriber in November, because someone searched for exactly what you wrote, found it, read it, and liked it enough to subscribe.